She can't let Joey suffer— but does she have what it takes to do right by him?

 At the Cybercaf, Morgan flung the glass doors wide.
 "Where is he?"

+"Sabrina!"
 Merlin pointed at her with his cane.
-"You calm down now, Sabrina."
+"Calm down now."

 "Sit down, have yourself a cup of coffee."
 He walked out from behind the counter.
 "We don't need any trouble."